MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 :::image type="content" source="assets/images/decision-making-tree.png" alt-text="Decision-making questions to figure out which Copilot for Microsoft 365 extensibility service you should use" lightbox="assets/images/decision-making-tree.png":::

-1. If you are a low-code developer, who have invested in Power Platform already and want to expose the external data in Power Platform too, additionally to Copilot, naturally your choice would be Power Platform connectors.
+1. If you are a no-code or low-code developer, who have invested in Power Platform already and want to expose the external data in Power Platform too, additionally to Copilot, naturally your choice would be Power Platform connectors.
-2. If you want to connect your data in Microsoft 365, including Microsoft Search, Context IQ, and the Microsoft 365 app, Graph Connectors would be your option.
+1. If you leverage [Semantic Index](/microsoft-365-copilot/microsoft-365-copilot-overview#semantic-index) and connect your unstructured enterprise data in Microsoft 365, including Microsoft Search, Context IQ, and the Microsoft 365 app, Graph Connectors would be your option.
-3. And if you would like to connect real-time data from external source on the fly, Message Extensions should be your choice.
+1. And if you would like to connect your structured data in real-time from external source on the fly, Message Extensions should be your choice.
 Write the logic using Bot Framework!
 And if you have built Message Extension apps for Teams before, a great news is that your app is Copilot-ready already!
 Make sure that your app manifest is most up-to-date.

 ### Decisions, decisions